anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 (Installation) IP addresses are assumed to be routable over the whole installation network, except for link-local IP addresses.

-The term "Join Proxy" as used in this document refers specifically to an {{RFC8995}} Join Proxy that can support Pledges to onboard using a UDP-based protocol, such as the cBRSKI protocol {{cBRSKI}} which operates over an end-to-end secured DTLS session with a cBRSKI Registrar.
+The term "Join Proxy" as used in this document refers specifically to an {{RFC8995}} Join Proxy that can support Pledges to onboard using a UDP-based protocol, such as the cBRSKI protocol {{cBRSKI}}.
+This protocol operates over an end-to-end secured DTLS session between a Pledge and a cBRSKI Registrar.

+The acronym "JPY" is used to refer to a new protocol and JPY message format defined by this document.
+The message can be seen as a "Join Proxy Yoke": connecting two data items and letting these travel together over a network.

+The term "endpoint" is used as defined in {{RFC7252}}.

+The terms "6LoWPAN Router" (6LR), "6LoWPAN Border Router" (6LBR) and "6LoWPAN link" are used as defined in {{RFC6775}}.

-Details of the IP address and port notation used in the Join Proxy specification are provided in {{ip-port-notation}}.
+Details of the IP address and port notation used by the Join Proxy specification are provided in {{ip-port-notation}}.

 # Join Proxy Problem Statement and Solution